 We believe treatment is at its best when it helps to ensure not just abstinence, but freedom from the physical cravings, neurochemical imbalances, and unprocessed core emotional issues that so often lead to relapse.
 Our multi-faceted model of care starts clients on a road to happier, healthier, and more balanced lives in sobriety.

-Each component of BTG’s program compliments and reinforces the other, providing an integrated foundation for lasting sobriety and overall wellness.
+Each component of BTG’s program complements and reinforces the other, providing an integrated foundation for lasting sobriety and overall wellness.

 Addiction is a chronic, progressive, and life-altering disease often characterized by periods of relapse and remission.
 But, with proper treatment and a multi-faceted approach to recovery, countless individuals find lasting change each and every day.